When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Prompt Variations

-\textbf{Incentive Prioritized (Variant C).} This variant starts from the default configuration and appends an identical instruction to all agents emphasizing payoff maximization: ``Primary objective: maximize your numerical payoff from the matrix.
+\textbf{Incentive Prioritized (Variant C).} This variant appends an identical instruction to all agents in the default configuration: ``Primary objective: maximize your numerical payoff from the matrix.
 Use persona only for stylistic reasoning; payoffs should guide the final choice.''
 The action mapping and narrative content remain unchanged.
 This tests whether explicitly directing agents toward payoff optimization attenuates persona-driven deviations.